Table of Contents

 Q: What are the types of diabetes?

-– Type 1 diabetes**: This is usually diagnosed in children and young adults whose body does not produce insulin.
+– Type 1 diabetes**: This is usually diagnosed in children and young adults whose bodies do not produce insulin.

 – Type 2 Diabetes: The most common form in which the body does not use insulin properly.